Kazeeem/laravel-flexible-countdown/README.md

 ```

 ![screenshot](https://codingkaz.com.ng/images/carbon.png)
-# You can use the plugin as it is in the sample above
+# You can create a countdown timer as it is in the sample above
 However, there are some optional parameters you may want to use as well:
 * expiry_message
   - This is the message you may want to display when the timer reaches zero.
 If this value is not passed, the default message is "Time Up"